vbrandl/vbrandl.net/content/post/bind9-api.md

 I am doing it, make the server listen on a private IP address inside an encrypted VLAN ([tinc][1] in my case).

-Once the body was verified using the pre-shared secret `nsupdate` is invoked and the following update or delete scripts are passed via
+Once the body was verified using the pre-shared secret, `nsupdate` is invoked and the following update or delete scripts are passed via
 stdin: